-Subsection (dc) provides two alternatives.
+Subsection (c) provides two alternatives.
 In states that grant a surviving spouse an elective share only in the probate estate, this section excludes elective share rights in property subject to this act, as the surviving spouse is already provided a one-half interest in the relevant property.
 In states that have adopted an augmented-estate approach to the elective share, this subsection makes clear that for purposes of calculating the augmented estate, one-half of the property assigned to the decedent is treated as the decedent's property and the other one-half is treated as the property of the surviving spouse.

-Subsection (ed) provides that, with one exception, this section does not apply to any property transferred to a surviving spouse by means of a nonprobate transfer or a right of survivorship designation.
-After all, if the property is transferred to a surviving spouse by the decedent then the surviving spouse should not have further rights to that property or claims against the decedent's estate by virtue of the transfer.
+Subsection (d) provides that, with one exception, this section does not apply to any property transferred to a surviving spouse by means of a nonprobate transfer or a right of survivorship designation.
+After all For example, if property is transferred by the decedent to a third person by means of a nonprobate transfer, the surviving spouse may pursue a claim under

+Section 7 of this act, rather than this section.
+Moreover, if the property is transferred to a surviving spouse by the decedent then the surviving spouse should not have further rights to that property or claims against the decedent's estate by virtue of the transfer.
 The one exception is for purposes of ascertaining elective-share rights in those states that have adopted an augmented-estate approach to the elective share.

-Subsection (£c) makes clear that this act does not limit a surviving spouse's claim for other statutory allowances, such as homestead allowances, allowances for exempt property, and family allowances.
+Under Subsection (e), this act does not limit a surviving spouse's claim for other statutory allowances, such as homestead allowances, allowances for exempt property, and family allowances.
 See, e.g., Unif.
 Prob.
 Code §§ 2-402, 2-403, and 2-404.

 Subsection (f) preserves the common law right of election, which provides that if the decedent disposes of the surviving spouse's share of property under this act but transfers other property to the surviving spouse, a court may require the surviving spouse to make an equitable election to retain the disposition from the decedent or to assert rights under this act.
 In the words of one authority, "th[e] doctrine of election is a broad principle of equity, which holds that one who has acquired inconsistent rights from one or more sources, has his choice or election as to which he will take, but he cannot have both."
 W.S.
 McClanahan, Community Property in THE UNITED STATES § 11.6 (1982).
 In this context, "the principle [of election] requires that one who accepts a benefit conferred by a will[] must accept all the terms of a will so far as they concern him, renouncing any rights which he may have which are inconsistent with the will; or if he elects to stand on his rights which are inconsistent with the will; or if he elects to stand on his rights which are inconsistent with those under the will, he thereby renounces his rights conferred by the will."
 Id.
-See also J. THOMAS OLDHAM, TEXAS MARITAL PROPERTY RIGHTS 481 (5th ed.
+See also J. Thomas Oldham, Texas Marital Property Rights 481 (5th ed.
 2011) ("If a spouse attempts to devise more than one-half of any item of community property, and the other spouse is devised something under the will, the spouse is put to an 'election' whether to take the benefits under the will (and to permit the devise of more than 50% of the item of community property), or whether to reject the benefit under the will and take 50% of each item of community property.").